NayanD-py/MetaHydroPred/README.md

 ---

-## Requirements
-- Python ≥ 3.9
-- NumPy
-- SciPy
-- pandas
-- scikit-learn
-- XGBoost
-- CatBoost
-- LightGBM
-- joblib

-(Exact library versions are printed at runtime.)

----

-## Reproducibility
-- Fixed random seed used across all models
-- LOOCV-based meta-feature generation
-- Consistent feature scaling and transformations
-- Feature selection based on correlation filtering and tree-based importance scoring

----

-## Data and Code Availability

 - **Web server:**
   https://balalab-skku.org/MetaHydroPred/
   (All processed datasets used in this study are available for download.)

-- **Source code:**
-  Publicly available on GitHub:
-  **[GitHub repository URL]**

 ---

-## Citation
-If you use this code, please cite the associated manuscript:

 > *MetaHydroPred: a meta-learning framework for predicting current density and H₂ production rate in microbial electrochemical cells.*